Anonto050/fluentai/backend/README.md

 - **Dockerize:** The application is packaged into a Docker container.
 - **Push to Container Registry:** The Docker image is pushed to the DigitalOcean private container registry.
 The CI/CD pipeline is defined in `.github/workflows/backend-ci-cd.yaml.`

+## Deployment
+DigitalOcean App Platform automatically detects new images in the private container registry and redeploys the latest version of the application.
+This ensures minimal downtime and continuous delivery of updates to the platform.